American University of Paris

 The American University of Paris (AUP) is a private university in Paris, France.
 Founded in 1962, the university is one of the oldest American institutions of higher education in Europe, and the first to be established in France.
 The university campus consists of seven buildings, centrally located in the 7th arrondissement of Paris, on the Left Bank near the Eiffel Tower, Les Invalides, and the Seine.

 The university's language of instruction is English, although students must prove a level of proficiency in French prior to graduation.
-The university has over 1,100 students, representing over 100 nationalities, with an average student-to-faculty ratio of thirteen to one.
-The university's faculty members represent 21 nationalities, with 71% holding doctoral degrees and close to 70% speaking three or more languages.
+The university has over 1,200 students, representing over 100 nationalities, with an average student-to-faculty ratio of ten to one.
+The university's faculty members represent 30 nationalities, with 71% holding doctoral degrees and close to 70% speaking three or more languages.

 History

 Founded by Lloyd DeLamater, a then 40-year-old US Foreign Service officer, in 1962 as the American College in Paris (ACP), the university was renamed 26 years later as The American University of Paris, and it still holds this name today.
-(AUP).

 ACP was initially a two-year junior college located in the American Church in Paris.
 Its inaugural class consisted of 100 students, many of whom were children of American service members and expatriates living in France and Europe.
 Fifteen part-time professors taught courses in Economics, English, Fine Arts, Government History, French, German, Spanish, Mathematics, Philosophy, and Sociology.
 In 1964, the first 40 students received their diplomas for two years of study, going on to complete their degree in the United States.

 Another key aspect of the university's curriculum was its Cultural Program, originally set up by Marie DeLamater, Lloyd DeLamater's wife, and Walter J. Brennan, the first Director of the Cultural Program.
 The program aimed to provide students with the opportunity to visit museums, monuments, and other cities in order to contextualize theory learned in class.
 The Cultural Program Office is still organising study trips at AUP today.

 ACP's student body changed with time, in part due to the decrease of US military presence in Europe.
 Thirteen years after its founding, over half of the student body was non-American.
 In 1978, ACP became an accredited four-year, degree-granting college, which was followed by the change of its name to The American University of Paris in 1988.
 In the year 2006, the university expanded its course offerings to include master's courses.
 Most recently, the university consolidated its campus, acquiring several new buildings in the seventh arrondissement: the largest of which is the Quai d’Orsay Learning Commons, on the same street as the American Church in which the university began.